A short, tranquil and unknown walk through the Iford Brooks taking in Lewes, Rise Farm and Iford

 So the route remained entirely unknown until a local told the Ramblers about the route and, following a request for information, Natural England confirmed the path was open.
 Below you will find their confirmatory email.

 Although the 10 years have now expired the path remains open for the time being.
+Negotiations are in place for a varient on the route to be opened as a bridleway.

 Walk up the lane to Rise Farm.
 You may see another private no footpath sign.
 You can ignore this too.